 1. Set up the animation property.

 Use the animation property or its sub-properties to style the element.

 Note that this only configures the duration, timing, and other details of how the animation sequence will progress.
-It excludes the actual appearance of the animation, which is done using the @keyframes rule.
+To actually begin the animation sequence and make the element move, you'll need to set the @keyframes rule.

 2. Define the animation property's sub-properties.